simplajs/simpla-video/README.md

 <link rel="import" href="/bower_components/simpla-video/simpla-video.html">
 ```

 And then use it on your page wherever you want to embed a video.
+You must also specify a content path (where the video's data will be stored on Simpla's API) in a `path` attribute.
 Simpla-video currently supports Youtube and Vimeo URLs.

 ```html
 <simpla-video path="/video"></simpla-video>